lliamsymonds04/PatternAnalysis-2025/recognition/hipmri-vqvae-s4802711/README.md

 python predict.py  --num_images 5 --save_images
 ```

-Enter the path to the saved model when prompted.
+This will generate 5 synthetic images and save them to the `output` folder.

+Additional command line arguments can be configured such as file name, and dataset path.

+Use `--help` to see all options of a file.

 ## Results

-I trained a model with the settings configured in `train.py` and 50 Epochs.
-With this I was able to achieve a SSIM score of 0.9419 on the test set.
+I trained a model with the settings configured in `train.py` and 50 Epochs, a batch size 0f 32 and a learning rate of 0.0002.
+Doing this I was able to achieve a SSIM score of 0.9419 on the test set.

 Here are 5 reconstructions of the original data:
 ![Reconstruction Results](./assets/reconstruction-results.png)